fediverse-devnet/feditest/docs/plan/faq.md

 to the user.
 Later, additional implementations can be defined that provide more automation.

+It is conceivable that there will be several App Driver implementations for the same app at some point in the future, e.g. to support different run-time environments (say, to use Docker on macOS, and systemd containers on Linux).

 ## Different Fediverse apps implement rather different features.
 How can one test suite test them all?

-Tests will be grouped and packaged in test packages that get injected into the test framework as plugins (see FAQ entry above).
+Tests will be grouped and packaged in test packages that get injected into the test framework as plugins (see section "plugin architecture" in the main document).
 Which test packages / plugin to install and/or run is up to the tester.

 As Fediverse conformance profiles emerge (e.g. a microblogging profile, a photo sharing profile), conformance to any such profile could be tested with a specific test package, and